 Take note that many provisions expire in 2025; if you’re motivated to change how you approach the many moving parts of how you manage the property you own and how you will file come tax time, also keep future impacts in mind, as provisions expire, and new tax laws can certainly pass.

-As for the housing market, some experts believe these changes will lead to an increase in renters, but will in turn bring down housing prices.
-If you are buying a home soon or in the near future, it will be a bit more of a costlier endeavor then if you had purchased property in the past; the best thing to do is crunch the numbers for your budget, assess factors such as appreciation in value over time, and find tax savings elsewhere.
+As for the housing market, some experts believe these changes will lead to an increase in renters.
+But they believe this will in turn bring down housing prices.
+If you are buying a home soon or in the near future, it will be a bit more of a costlier endeavor then if you had purchased property in the past.
+The best thing to do is crunch the numbers for your budget, assess factors such as appreciation in value over time, and find tax savings elsewhere.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.